 To understand how you can maximize revenue from your YouTube channel (regardless of the number of subscribers you have), you first have to determine which revenue streams you can generate with your channel.
 There are lots of ways you can monetize your YouTube channel.
 Think of advertisements, sponsorships, affiliate links, selling merchandise, and donations.
 However, it is of essence that you pick the revenue streams which are the best fit for your audience.
-Nowadays, audiences worldwide are getting more and more skeptical of online advertisements, instead they are relying more on the opinions of people they trust.
+Nowadays, audiences worldwide are getting more and more skeptical of online advertisements, instead, they are relying more on the opinions of people they trust.
 According to Nielsen, the global level of trust in brand sponsorships is 61%, much higher than the level of trust in online video ads, 48%.
-Our expert team at Fangage therefore believes that sponsorships are definitely worth exploring for each YouTuber aiming to make revenue.
+Our expert team at Fangage, therefore, believes that sponsorships are definitely worth exploring for each YouTuber aiming to make revenue.
 Besides, sponsorship deals are great networking opportunities for your business.
-For these reasons, we’re going to provide you with a step-by-step guide of how to get YouTube sponsorships for small channels.
+For these reasons, we’re going to provide you with a step-by-step guide on how to get YouTube sponsorships for small channels.

 1. Track Analytics

 For the sake of keeping this article brief, we are skipping the subject of how to grow a fanbase on YouTube, since this would be a full article in itself.
 However, we can assure you that you don’t need tens of thousands of followers to pull this off.

 If you only have 1000 followers, but these are all potential customers in the eyes of the company you want to work with, chances are they are open to sponsor your videos.
 It’s not about the size of your following, it’s about the value they bring to a certain potential sponsor company.

 These companies are interested in analytics from your channel, the most important ones being: